xively/XivelyObjectiveC/README.md

 ### Adding multiple new datapoints to Cosm

-Multiple datapoint can be saved to Cosm in one go by using a datapoint collection
+Multiple datapoints can be saved to Cosm in one go by using a datapoint collection

 ``` objective-c
 // create & setup a new datapoint collection